DFE-Digital/login.dfe.public-api/README.md

 ## You need to authenticate with these APIs

-To use any of the APIs below you will need to provide a Bearer token in the header of the request, this bearer token is simply a JWT (see https://jwt.io) with a simple payload which is signed using a secret that only DfE Sign-in and you know.
+To use any of the APIs below you will need to provide a bearer token in the header of the request, this bearer token is simply a JWT (see https://jwt.io) with a simple payload which is signed using a secret that only DfE Sign-in and you know.

 You should create a JWT at the point of use in your calling application using the standard JWT library that comes with your chosen technology.